rouskinlab/seismic-rna/src/docs/howto/runwf.rst

 Relate: Troubleshoot and optimize
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you encounted problems during the Relate step, then the most likely cause is that the FASTA file or settings you used for the Relate step differ from those that you used during alignment.
+If you encounted errors during the Relate step, then the most likely cause is that the FASTA file or settings you used for the Relate step differ from those that you used during alignment.

-Relate troubleshooting: Insufficient reads in {file} ...
+Insufficient reads in {file} ...
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 This error means that you provided a SAM/BAM/CRAM file containing fewer reads